April 19, 2024

 Dispute Resolution

-Navigating the legal landscape can be a complex and daunting task, especially when it comes to civil litigation.
+Civil litigation involves resolving disputes between individuals, organisations, or entities through the court system.
 The Civil Procedure Rules (CPR), established by the Civil Procedure Act 1997 and refined by the Civil Procedure Rule Committee, serve as a comprehensive framework to govern civil court proceedings in the UK.
-Understanding these rules is essential for both legal professionals and individuals involved in civil disputes.

 The CPR came into force in 1999 with the aim of simplifying and streamlining civil court procedures.
 They provide a set of rules and guidelines that regulate the conduct of civil proceedings in the Court of Appeal, High Court and county courts across England and Wales, replacing the Rules of the Supreme Court 1965 and the County Court Rules 1981.
+The rules emphasize the importance of both parties co-operating to ensure fairness and efficiency within the court system.

 Parts of the CPR